-- March 12, 2010: ISDA submission to MAS on the Consultation Paper on 'Review of the Regulatory Regime Governing the Sale and Marketing of Unlisted Investment Products' - March 26, 2012: ISDA submission to MAS on the Consultation Paper on 'Proposed Regulation of OTC Derivatives' - March 26, 2012: ISDA submission to MAS on the Consultation Paper on 'Transfer of Regulatory Oversight of Commodity Derivatives from IE to MAS' - June 22, 2012: ISDA submission to MAS on the Consultation Paper I on 'Proposed Amendments to the Securities and Futures Act on Regulation of OTC Derivatives' - August 31, 2012: ISDA submission to MAS on the Consultation Paper II on 'Proposed Amendments to the Securities and Futures Act on Regulation of OTC Derivatives' - November 7, 2012: ISDA submission to SSGX with regard to the Consultation Paper on 'Client Clearing in OTCF Contracts and Enhanced Customer Collateral Protection for OTC Contracts and OTCF Contracts' - January 12, 2013: ISDA submission to MAS on the Consultation Paper on 'Proposed Amendments to the MAS Act regarding the resolution of Financial Institutions' - February 8, 2013: ISDA submission to MAS on the Consultation Paper on 'Draft Regulations pursuant to the Securities and Futures Act for Trade Repositories and Clearing Facilities' - July 24, 2013: ISDA submission to Monetary Authority of Singapore regards to the Consultation Paper on Draft Regulations Pursuant to the Securities and Futures Act for Reporting of Derivatives Contracts. - August 7, 2013: ISDA submission to Monetary Authority of Singapore on Feedback on the data fields in Schedule 2 of the Consultation Paper on Draft Regulations Pursuant to the Securities and Futures Act for Reporting of Derivatives Contracts. - November 5, 2013: ISDA letter to MAS on Over-the-Counter Derivatives Trade Reporting in Singapore - November 15, 2013: ISDA submission to Singapore Exchange Limited on Proposed Amendments to SGX-DC Remote Clearing Membership and Derivatives Clearing Organization Rules. - March 7, 2014: ISDA submission to The Monetary Authority of Singapore on MAS Relief Letter. - August 8, 2014: ISDA submission to Monetary Authority of Singapore on the data fields in the First Schedule of the Consultation Paper on the Draft Securities and Futures (Reporting of Derivatives Contracts) (Amendment) Regulations 2014. - August 15, 2014: ISDA submission to Monetary Authority of Singapore regards to the Consultation Paper on Draft for Reporting of Foreign Exchange Derivatives Contracts. - March 31, 2015: ISDA submission to Monetary Authority of Singapore with regards to MAS's Consultation Paper on Proposed Amendments to the Securities and Futures Act.
+- March 12, 2010: ISDA submission to MAS on the Consultation Paper on 'Review of the Regulatory Regime Governing the Sale and Marketing of Unlisted Investment Products' - March 26, 2012: ISDA submission to MAS on the Consultation Paper on 'Proposed Regulation of OTC Derivatives' - March 26, 2012: ISDA submission to MAS on the Consultation Paper on 'Transfer of Regulatory Oversight of Commodity Derivatives from IE to MAS' - June 22, 2012: ISDA submission to MAS on the Consultation Paper I on 'Proposed Amendments to the Securities and Futures Act on Regulation of OTC Derivatives' - August 31, 2012: ISDA submission to MAS on the Consultation Paper II on 'Proposed Amendments to the Securities and Futures Act on Regulation of OTC Derivatives' - November 7, 2012: ISDA submission to SSGX with regard to the Consultation Paper on 'Client Clearing in OTCF Contracts and Enhanced Customer Collateral Protection for OTC Contracts and OTCF Contracts' - January 12, 2013: ISDA submission to MAS on the Consultation Paper on 'Proposed Amendments to the MAS Act regarding the resolution of Financial Institutions' - February 8, 2013: ISDA submission to MAS on the Consultation Paper on 'Draft Regulations pursuant to the Securities and Futures Act for Trade Repositories and Clearing Facilities' - July 24, 2013: ISDA submission to Monetary Authority of Singapore regards to the Consultation Paper on Draft Regulations Pursuant to the Securities and Futures Act for Reporting of Derivatives Contracts. - August 7, 2013: ISDA submission to Monetary Authority of Singapore on Feedback on the data fields in Schedule 2 of the Consultation Paper on Draft Regulations Pursuant to the Securities and Futures Act for Reporting of Derivatives Contracts. - November 5, 2013: ISDA letter to MAS on Over-the-Counter Derivatives Trade Reporting in Singapore - November 15, 2013: ISDA submission to Singapore Exchange Limited on Proposed Amendments to SGX-DC Remote Clearing Membership and Derivatives Clearing Organization Rules. - March 7, 2014: ISDA submission to The Monetary Authority of Singapore on MAS Relief Letter. - August 8, 2014: ISDA submission to Monetary Authority of Singapore on the data fields in the First Schedule of the Consultation Paper on the Draft Securities and Futures (Reporting of Derivatives Contracts) (Amendment) Regulations 2014. - August 15, 2014: ISDA submission to Monetary Authority of Singapore regards to the Consultation Paper on Draft for Reporting of Foreign Exchange Derivatives Contracts. - March 31, 2015: ISDA submission to Monetary Authority of Singapore with regards to MAS's Consultation Paper on Proposed Amendments to the Securities and Futures Act. - July 10, 2015: ISDA joint submission with FIA Asia and ASIFMA to Monetary Authority of Singapore with regards to Policy Consultation on Regulatory Framework for Intermediaries Dealing in OTC Derivative Contracts, Execution-Related Advice, and Marketing of Collective Investment Scheme.
+This submission is not yet public. - July 29, 2015: ISDA submission to Monetary Authority of Singapore with regards to Consultation Paper on Proposed Enhancements to Resolution Regime for Financial Institutions in Singapore.
+This submission is not yet public. - July 31, 2015: ISDA submission to Monetary Authority of Singapore with regards to Consultation Paper on Draft Regulations for Mandatory Clearing of Derivatives Contracts.
 This submission is not yet public.